Read time 9 minutes

 If the user creates a migration batch from archive mailbox to Office 365 and enable the archive mailbox after the creation of batch, then it will not migrate it.
 Only the primary mailbox will be moved.

 The method indicates that it migrates the archive mailbox along with the primary mailbox and there is no option to handle the archive mailbox separately.
 In such cases, you need to take the assistance of a professional migrator tool which can manage the environment of the Exchange Server and Office 365.
-Kernel Migrator for Exchange – Express Edition is a powerful yet user-friendly software which can access the mailboxes from the Exchange account and place them to the Office 365.
+Kernel Exchange Migration – Express Edition is a powerful yet user-friendly software which can access the mailboxes from the Exchange account and place them to the Office 365.
 It automatically synchronizes the mailboxes at Office 365, and you can access them instantly.

 Assisting the users on various migration topics such as, migrate from Office 365 to Hosted Exchange, how to perform Hosted Exchange to Hosted Exchange migration, how to migrate Exchange archive folders, and more, it’s the one stop shop for all your migration requirements.